GreptimeTeam/docs/docs/nightly/zh/user-guide/upgrade.md

   -t, --target <TARGET>
           Things to export

+          [default: all]

           Possible values:
-          - create-table:  Export all table schemas, corresponding to `SHOW CREATE TABLE`
+          - schema: Export all table schemas, corresponding to `SHOW CREATE TABLE`
-          - database-data: Export all table data, corresponding to `COPY DATABASE TO`
+          - data:   Export all table data, corresponding to `COPY DATABASE TO`
           - all:    Export all table schemas and data at once

       --log-dir <LOG_DIR>